Killing of Daunte Wright: Pre-trial proceedings

 Prosecutors filed the criminal case in Hennepin County District Court on April 14, 2021, as the State of Minnesota vs. Kimberly Potter.
 Prior to the start of the case, on November 2, Judge Chu ruled that defense attorneys would be allowed to introduce evidence of "slip and capture" errors, a kind of human error that occurs in times of high stress.
 Trial proceedings began on November 30 in Minneapolis, at a Hennepin County Government Center courtroom Chu presiding.

 The Minnesota Attorney General's office served as the prosecution with Matthew Frank, an assistant attorney general, as the lead prosecutor.
 Frank was also the lead prosecutor in the trial of Derek Chauvin.
 Erin Eldridge, an assistant attorney general who also participated in the Chauvin trial, joined Frank.
 Amanda Montgomery, Paul Engh and Earl Gray represented Potter.
 Engh and Gray were part of the legal defense fund supplied by the Minnesota Police and Peace Officers Association.

 Minnesota Statutes required that all parties in a trial to agree to the use of courtroom cameras.
-At the request of Potter's attorneys, Chu ruled on August 5 that cameras would not to be permitted in the courtroom.
+At the request of Potter's attorneys, Chu ruled on August 5 that cameras would not be permitted in the courtroom.
 On November 9, Chu reversed her earlier ruling to ensure "meaningful access" to the trial, as the courtroom was subject to attendance restrictions to prevent the spread of COVID-19.
 Chu also said her revised ruling was unrelated to a November 6 demonstration that occurred outside a house that protesters believed was Chu's.